Disabilities, Learning Challenges, and Educational Tips

 • Breaks down tasks into manageable parts.

-• Encourages regular breaks, which improve mental clarity.
+• Encourages regular breaks, which improves mental clarity.

-• Can be adapted to longer or shorter intervals, depending on preference.
+• It can be adapted to longer or shorter intervals, depending on preference.

 It’s a simple yet effective technique, especially for tasks requiring sustained concentration.